muraliThokala/sdk-nrf/samples/wifi/thread_coex/README.rst

 Overview
 ********

-The sample demonstrates how the coexistence mechanism is implemented and enabled and disabled between Wi-Fi and Thread radios in 2.4 GHz band using Wi-Fi client’s throughput and Thread client’s throughput.
+The sample demonstrates how the coexistence mechanism is implemented and enabled and disabled between Wi-Fi and Thread radios in 2.4 GHz band using Wi-Fi client’s throughput and Thread client’s throughput, Wi-Fi client’s throughput and Thread server’s throughput.

 Test setup
 ==========